-UPEC and UGE have been successful in a number of different areas this year, with the creation of new partnerships, programs, and innovations in terms of its pedagogical approach, research and practical applications.
+UPEC and UnivEiffel have been successful in a number of different areas this year, with the creation of new partnerships, programs, and innovations in terms of its pedagogical approach, research and practical applications.
 All this is the result of the strategic choices we have made, together with the outstanding work put in by the University community as a whole.

-■ Interconnected
+Interconnected

-UPEC has an agreement with a similar program in Germany (University of Freiberg) and in Ukraine (University of NaUKMA).
-Students of these programs may study in both universities and get a "double degree".
+UPEC has an agreement with a similar program in Germany (University of Freiberg).
+UnivEiffel has an agreement with the Master in Environmental and Development Economics University of Roma Tre.
+The students selected to join these programs may study in both universities and get a "double degree".